zeropingheroes/lanager/README.md

 * **Games recently played** - showing the top games most recently played by attendees at the LAN

 ### Broadcast useful information
-* **Live Dashboard** - showing games attendees are currently playing, and current and upcoming events, for TVs or projectors around your venue
+* **Slides** - showing games attendees are currently playing, and current and upcoming events, for TVs or projectors around your venue
 * **Guides** - written by you, to help attendees learn about things like venue facilities, rules, or gameplay guides
 * **Links** - to other websites, such as your organisation's website, or a game statistics page